This text is translated into Russian by google automatic human level neural machine.

-The index of real money income for January-November even showed an increase of 3,1%.
-Surprisingly, this was the best figure in the Far East.
-In retail trade, whose condition indirectly reflects the situation with the standard of living, nothing has changed - the indicator of 2014 was repeated.However, it can hardly be called a positive trend in price growth, the dynamics of which in the Khabarovsk Territory are higher than the average for Russia and the Far Eastern Federal District.
+The real money income index for January-November even showed an increase of 3,1%.
+Surprisingly, this was the best indicator in the Far East.
+In retail trade, the state of which indirectly reflects the situation with the standard of living, nothing has changed - the indicator of 2014 was repeated.However, the rise in prices can hardly be called a positive trend, the dynamics of which in the Khabarovsk Territory is higher than the average for Russia and the Far Eastern Federal District.

-Food prices rose over the year by 15,7% (in general, the consumer price index for goods and services was 113,1%).
-Only the Magadan region in the DFO differed in the worst dynamics in food prices (and similar dynamics in prices in general).
-This situation also looks rather strange, since the Khabarovsk Territory cannot be called a remote, peripheral region of the Far Eastern Federal District (like the Magadan Region), where the delivery of goods inevitably affects prices.
+Food prices rose by 15,7% over the year (in general, the consumer price index for goods and services amounted to 113,1%).
+Only the Magadan Region in the Far Eastern Federal District had the worst dynamics in terms of food prices (and similar dynamics in prices in general).
+This situation also looks rather strange, since the Khabarovsk Territory cannot be called a remote, peripheral region of the Far Eastern Federal District (like the Magadan Region), where the delivery of goods inevitably affects the rise in prices.

-However, by the end of the year, it can not be said that the new government structure and new staff led to an improvement in the quality of the work of the executive branch.
-Moreover, a big resonance in the media was received by "the smears", which V.Shport himself arranged for his employees, incl.
-New appointees - A. Kupryakov, N. Yakutina, actually accusing them of incompetence.
-Not without scandals in the legislative branch: the speaker of the regional Duma V. Chudov was arrested and then dismissed in connection with the corruption case.
-He is accused of stealing the funds of the company Dalspetsstroy (the structure of the federal Spetsstroi) in the scandalous construction of the Vostochny cosmodrome (at that time V. Chudov headed the Moscow firms "Prominvest" and "Promintech", and then, from 2009, worked as the vice-premier of the Khabarovsk regional Government).
-The case against V. Chudov is unlikely to have a positive impact on the reputation of the regional authorities as a whole, where he held senior positions for a long time.
+However, at the end of the year, it cannot be said that the new structure of the government and new personnel have led to an increase in the quality of the work of the executive branch.
+Moreover, there was a great resonance in the media for the "scoffs" that V.Shport himself arranged for his employees, incl. new appointees - A. Kupryakov, N. Yakutina, actually accusing them of incompetence.
+Not without scandals in the legislative branch: the speaker of the regional Duma V. Chudov was arrested and then removed from office in connection with a corruption case.
+He is accused of embezzling funds of the Dalspetsstroy company (a structure of the federal Spetsstroy) during the scandalous construction of the Vostochny cosmodrome (at that time V. Chudov headed the Moscow firms Prominvest and Promintech, and then, since 2009, he worked as Deputy Prime Minister of the Khabarovsk Territory government).
+The case against V. Chudov is unlikely to have a positive effect on the reputation of the regional government in general, where he held leading positions for a long time.

-The governor made claims and ONF, in particular, on the problems of providing housing to some underflooders, which in theory should have been solved long ago.
-Frontline people called the Khabarovsk Territory among the leaders in the number of violations in the construction of social housing, criticized the work of the regional enterprise "Khabarovskpravtodor."
-The position of the ONF indirectly showed that V. Shport does not have strong support in the presidential administration that oversees the work of the front.
+The ONF also presented claims to the governor, in particular, on the problems of providing housing for some floods, which, in theory, should have been resolved long ago.
+The front-line soldiers named the Khabarovsk Territory among the leaders in the number of violations in the construction of social housing, criticized the work of the regional enterprise "Khabarovsk Pravutodor".
+The position of the ONF indirectly showed that V. Shport did not have strong support in the presidential administration, which oversees the work of the front.